daniel-simpson/blog/content/posts/2012-08-01---visual-studio-2012-rtm.md

 tags:
 - "development"
 - "visual-studio"
 description: "It's finally here!
 I made the switch at beta, then *upgraded* to the RC, now the Visual Studio 2012 RTM launch has been announced.
-August 15th for MSDN subscribers (all the more reason to sign up... $800/year for basically all MS products isn't too bad...), or September 12th for everybody else."
+August 15th for MSDN subscribers (all the more reason to sign up... $800/year for basically all MS products isn't too bad...), or September 12th for everybody else."
 ---
 It's finally here!
 I made the switch at beta, then *upgraded* to the RC, now the Visual Studio 2012 RTM launch has been announced.
 August 15th for MSDN subscribers (all the more reason to sign up... $800/year for basically all MS products isn't too bad...), or September 12th for everybody else.